captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 -   `iptablse-restore < /etc/sysconfig/iptables`

-### Configure Network Services to Start on Boot - systemd

--  `ss -tuna`:

-    -   n: numeric. do not resolve services names
-    -   t: tcp
-    -   u: udp
-    -   a: both listening and non-listening
-    -   l: only listening

 ### Configure Net Services to start at boot - sysvinit

 -   RHEL 5 or 6 & CentOS 5 or 6